MacKentoch/easyFormGenerator/README_TOO.md

 - `vm.buttons.submit` (*a simple string*)
 - `vm.buttons.cancel` (*a simple string*)

-*More information about angular formly : [formly website](http://angular-formly.com).*
+*More information about angular formly: [formly website](http://angular-formly.com).*

 ##Easy form generator role

 Remember `vm.fields` is the model that describe all the form.
 How does it look like?

-Something like that :
+Something like that:
 ```javascript
 													[
   {